-Powertrain calibration information is printed in the lower right corner of the (id=371)VC.
+Powertrain calibration information is printed in the lower right corner of the VC label.
 Only the base calibration information is printed.
 Revision levels will not appear, however, they can be obtained through a scan tool using the most current software revision.